StefanyRepetcki/login-form/README.md

-<h1 class="center">This is a page of an example login form, with validations and full responsive</h1>
+<h1 align="center">This is a page of an example login form, with validations and full responsive</h1>

 stefanyrepetcki.github.io/login-form/